mysticetus-inc/dotcom/site/content/_index.md

 {{< components/feature-highlight
 	title="Reduce Operational Costs"
 	subTitle="Eliminate Human Errors, Standardize Reporting"
-	text="Human errors and inefficiencies can cripple your margins.
+	text="Human errors and inefficiencies can destroy your margins.
 Inappropriate shutdowns.
 Mis-entered coordinates.
 Mysticetus technology catches and fixes PSO errors as they happen.
 Mysticetus prevents unnecessary shutdowns and costly delays while saving expensive post operation QA burdens.
 Manage and generate repeatable, consistent, and publication-ready reports in seconds - not hours/days.
 Mysticetus reporting eliminates expensive dependencies on GIS services.
-Improve your operational costs and your ability to compete.
+Reduce your operational costs and increase your ability to compete.
 Free up your employees to grow your business." image="mysticetus-reporting.png"
 	buttonText="Learn more"
 	buttonLink="/feature/reporting/"
+>}}

+{{< components/page-line >}}

+{{< components/feature-highlight
+	title="Mysticetus Command Center"
+	subTitle="Monitor All of Your Operations - From Anywhere On The Planet" text="Monitor every moving part of your project.
+Mysticetus heads-up display maps everything going on and shows this to you on a web page.
+View vessel locations, animal sightings, and project status.
+Real time, real-world knowledge enables decision making from a centralized location.
+Follow, manage, and support operations from anywhere on the planet.
+Connected vessels leverage the big picture as they transit active areas." image="mysticetus-data-driven-decisions.png"
+	buttonText="Learn more"
+	buttonLink="/feature/mitigation/"
+	imagePosition="right"
 >}}

 {{< components/page-line >}}